AzureForEducation/demo-wordpressvm/README.md

 # Demo - Wordpress running in a single VM

 This repository groups the demo files and documentation capable to walk you through the process put a single Wordpress instance to run on top of a Linux-based virtual machine on Azure.
 To accomplish that, we will use both the Azure Portal and Azure CLI 2.0.
-We'll do this way to show you how this two different approaches can collaborate together.
+We'll do this way to show you how these two different approaches can collaborate together.

 ## Pre-requisites